gerfalcon/gerfalcon/README.md

 </p>

 - [Hey Google, Flutter Web or Angular? - 08/2021](https://youtu.be/MQ7wdwjABHs?t=1787)With my web developer colleague, we compared the Flutter Web and Angular frameworks based on several aspects, including Navigation, SEO, Responsive UI, or State Management.
 Our presentation was hosted HWSW free!
-Meetup series (online) in Hungarian, and our talk was recorded, and it's available on the HWSW YT channel.
+Meetup series (online) in Hungarian and our talk was recorded and available on the [HWSW YT channel](https://youtu.be/MQ7wdwjABHs?t=1787).
 <p align="center">
 <img src="https://github.com/gerfalcon/gerfalcon/assets/15221068/7b93eb3b-7b8d-426d-9a74-13f3ac83da3d" width="400"/>
 </p>